Free Consultation · Call 24/7

 Prevalence of Dyskinetic Cerebral Palsy in Children

-According to the CDC, cerebral palsy affects 1 out of every 345 children in the United States.
+According to the Centers for Disease Control and Prevention, cerebral palsy affects one out of every 345 children in the United States.

-Dyskinetic cerebral palsy is the second-most common type of CP, accounting for between 12 and 14 percent of all cerebral palsy cases.
+Dyskinetic cerebral palsy is the second-most common type of cerebral palsy, accounting for between 12 and 14 percent of all cerebral palsy cases.

 Research shows that the prevalence of dyskinetic cerebral palsy is about .16 per 1,000 live births.
 Based on birth statistics, roughly 585,486 children may have been born with dyskinetic cerebral palsy in 2021.